thoughtram/blog/_posts/2015-01-02-exploring-angular-1.3-bindToController.md

   - angular1-3
 author: pascal_precht
 related_posts:
-  - 'Exploring Angular 1.5: Lifecycle Hooks'
+  - Futuristic Routing in Angular
-  - Sponsoring AngularConnect.
-Again.
+  - ngMessages in Angular 1.3
-  - ngMessageFormat - Angular's unheard feature
+  - Go fast with $applyAsync in Angular 1.3
-  - Multiple Transclusion and named Slots
+  - Validators Pipeline in Angular 1.3
-  - Service vs Factory - Once and for all
+  - Disabling Debug Info in Angular 1.3
-  - Taking Angular Master Class to the next level
+  - ES6 Style Promises in Angular 1.3

 ---